Shade Container Plants: 10 of the Best Blue Annuals For Planters In The Shade

 Oh, and did I mention I love blue plants?

-Now, I want the pots and containers around and on the deck to continue the monochromatic blue and purple color scheme.
+Now, I want the pots and containers around and on my deck to create a monochromatic blue and purple color scheme.

-All of these planters will make the deck feel more homogeneous with the landscape and contribute to the relaxing ambiance I am going for.
-I use mostly annuals in these locations because they bloom consistently all summer and require little care except regular watering and fertilizer application.
+I use mostly annuals in containers because they bloom consistently all summer and require little care except regular watering and fertilizing.

-Due to the sunlight restrictions I am confined to choosing annuals that will tolerate mostly shade.
-This is a challenge because there are not many true blue plants in nature and those that tolerate shade are even rarer.
+This is a challenge because there are not many true blue plants in nature.
+And those that thrive in the shade are even rarer.

-Keep reading to find out my list of the best blue plants for containers in the shade.
+Keep reading to find out my list of the best blue shade plants for pots.

 Streptocarpella* is one of my absolute favorite blue flowering plants for full shade.